The Problem with Painkillers: They Weren't Made for Women

 Posted by Mehr Singh on October 17, 2023

 "A Sick Woman and Her Doctor" by Frans van Mieris the Elder (1635–1681) is one of many Golden Age artworks capturing upper-class women in consultation with their physicians.
-To 21st century viewers like us, these portrayals often unmask the inherent shortcomings and gender biases in the medical practices of the time, offering a glimpse into societal norms that shaped medical consultations.
+To 21st-century viewers like us, these portrayals often unmask the inherent shortcomings and gender biases in the medical practices of the time, offering a glimpse into societal norms that shaped medical consultations.
 For example, these artworks frequently featured pregnant women being examined by doctors, who seemed entirely unaware of the woman's evident pregnancy, underscoring a significant disconnect in understanding women’s reproductive health.
-Funnily enough, this relationship between medicine and women is not far off to how it is today.
+Funnily enough, this relationship between medicine and women is not far off from how it is today.

 1980?
 I Wasn't Even Born Yet!